fritids/roots-child-theme-template/README.md

 roots-child-theme-template
 ==========================

 A child theme template for the roots WordPress theme.
+Keep the roots theme untouched and customize as you see fit.